 Property P2.
 Taking into account the RoboChart model, P2 can be restated as requiring that the observation of the input ext_pow24VStatus with value Power::Off is followed by the output int_dutyCyclePWM1 with value 0.
-As CSP adopts a reactive paradigm, the process SpecP2, specified below, is defined in terms of events.
-It considers the case when the output int_dutyCyclePWM1 has been set to a value other than zero and subsequently ext_pow24VStatus is observed with value Power:Off.
+As CSP adopts a reactive paradigm, the process SpecP2, specified in Listing 9, is defined in terms of events.
+It considers the case when the output int_dutyCyclePWM1 has been set to a value other than zero and subsequently ext_pow24VStatus is observed with value Power::Off.

-The behaviour of SpecP2 is that of PWM_off, defined as an external choice over behaving as PWM_Behaviour or accepting the event mod_sys::ext_pow24VStatus.in.Power_Off, followed by the recursion on PWM_off.
+The behaviour of SpecP2 is that of PWM_off, defined on line 11 as an external choice over behaving as PWM_Behaviour or accepting the event mod_sys::ext_pow24VStatus.in.Power_Off, followed by the recursion on PWM_off.
 PWM_Behaviour tracks the changes of the output int_dutyCyclePWM1 by offering a value greater than 0 and then behaving as PWM_on, or, a value of 0, and then behaving as PWM_off.
-In PWM_on we capture the core of Property P2, where, following the event mod_sys::ext_pow24VStatus.in.Power_Off we require mod_sys::int_dutyCyclePWM1.out.0 to be observed within 10 milliseconds (matching the cycleTime used by State_machine) using the process ADeadline, after which the process behaves as PWM_off again as specified by the sequential composition (;).
+In PWM_on (lines 15-20) we capture the core of Property P2, where, following the event mod_sys::ext_pow24VStatus.in .Power_Off we require mod_sys::int_dutyCyclePWM1.out.0 to be observed within 10 milliseconds (matching the cycleTime used by State_machine) using the process ADeadline, after which the process behaves as PWM_off again as specified by the sequential composition on line 20.

-The specification for verifying Property P2 is written as a RoboChart assertion P2, reproduced below.
+The assertion for verifying Property P2 is written as the timed assertion P2, on line 33 of Listing 9.
 It is stated as a refinement assertion in the traces model.
-The process mod_sys_pwm is defined by constraining the timed semantics of mod_sys and hiding every CSP_M event other than those mentioned by SpecP2 using the projection operator ($| \setminus \rangle$) so that the comparison is meaningful.
+The process mod_sys_pwm is defined on lines 26-29 by constraining the timed semantics of mod_sys and hiding every CSP_M event other than those mentioned by SpecP2 (including the implicit tock) using the projection operator (|\) so that the comparison is meaningful.